-- 1. the rezoning itself must give rise to the need for the conditions; - 2. the conditions proffered shall have a reasonable relation to the rezoning; - 3. the conditions proffered shall not include a cash contribution to the Town; - 4. the conditions shall not include a mandatory dedication of real or personal property for open space, parks, schools, fire departments or other public facilities, not provided for under any concurrent subdivision of the property; - 5. the conditions shall not include payment for or construction of off-site improvements, other than any which may be required under a concurrent subdivision of the property; - 6. no condition shall be proffered that is not related to the physical development or physical operation of the property; and - 7. all such conditions shall be in conformity with the Town Comprehensive Plan.
+- 1. the rezoning itself must give rise to the need for the condions; - 2. the conditions proffered shall have a reasonable relation to the rezoning; - 4. the conditions shall not include a mandatory dedication of real or personal property for open space, parks, schools, fire departments or other public facilities, not provided for under any concurrent subdivision of the property; - 5. the conditions shall not include payment for or construction of off-site improvements, other tan any which may be required under a concurrent subdivision of the property; - 6. no condition shall be proffered that is not related to the physical development or physical operation of the property; and - 7. all such condions shall be in conformity with the Town Comprehensive Plan.